-To conclude, on the basis of the CUSMA measures that lend themselves to at least rough estimates concerning their trade and other economic effects, the agreement has negative impacts on the economic welfare and efficiency of the three parties, but does deliver on some of the major industrial policy objectives of the Trump administration - in particular, re-industrializing the United States and repatriating to some degree the heavy industrial components of manufacturing supply chains.
+impacts on the economic welfare and efficiency of the three parties, but does deliver on some of the major industrial policy objectives of the Trump administration - in particular, re-industrializing the United States and repatriating to some degree the heavy industrial components of manufacturing supply chains.

-Going forward, whether the CUSMA is ratified or not, Canada and Mexico have to adapt their economic strategies to the new circumstances of heightened uncertainty of access to the US market, while also taking into account the implications of accelerating technological change in the increasingly data-driven economy, the shifting geo-economic and geo-political landscape, and a multilateral rules-based framework whose future cannot be taken for granted.
+Going forward, Canada and Mexico have to adapt their economic strategies to the new circumstances of heightened uncertainty of access to the US market, while also taking into account the implications of accelerating technological change in the increasingly data-driven economy, the shifting geo-economic and geo-political landscape, and a multilateral rules-based framework whose future cannot be taken for granted.